cloudflare/terraform-provider-cloudflare/docs/resources/zone.md

 - `original_name_servers` (List of String) Original name servers before moving to Cloudflare
 - `original_registrar` (String) Registrar for the domain at the time of switching to Cloudflare
 - `owner` (Attributes) The owner of the zone (see [below for nested schema](#nestedatt--owner))
+- `paused` (Boolean) Indicates whether the zone is only using Cloudflare DNS services.
+A true value means the zone will not receive security or performance benefits.
+- `status` (String) The zone status on Cloudflare.

 <a id="nestedatt--account"></a>
 ### Nested Schema for `account`